TomasTriska/Robbie/README.md

 - Voice recognization
 - Support for sensors and devices using [Intel Edison]
 - Support for sensors and devices using protocols
-- Web console support
+- Web Admin based on Python's Flask with configurable IP address (public IP can be set), login screen, graphs, console and online modules + wysiwig AIML editor.
+You can manage and program Robbie using web admin only
 - Libraries for main programming languages (one can use communicate with Robbie using mobile phone microphone and text input for example + Robbie can show informations on display and use mobile phone speaker)
-- [Python] GUI for desktop platforms using libraries
+- [Python] GUI for desktop platforms using libraries and nice design
 - User profiles with users swithching ("Hello, here is Thomas.
 Can you do some notes for me?", "Hi Thomas, what do you want to note?")

+> More info about features is in GitHub's issues list.

 ## Dependencies
 - [Python 3]